DamienBAus/Templating-System-for-converting-Excel-to-HTML-webpages/README.md

 The results of this workflow can be seen on the pages projects.html and project_specific.html?project_id=FOOBAR (where FOOBAR is the ID of the project being viewed).

 In order to update the website, you simply have to updated the json file, and upload it to it's relevant position.
+The generation should be done offline.